Time off work - overview

 Time off for public duties

-If you need to take time off work because you’re involved in public duties, for example as a magistrate, local councillor or school governor, your employer must allow you to take a reasonable amount of time off work.
+If you’re an employee and you need to take time off work because you’re involved in some types of public duties, for example as a magistrate, local councillor or school governor, your employer must allow you to take a reasonable amount of time off work.

 You won’t be paid for the hours you’ve missed unless your contract of employment says so, and you don’t have to make up the time later on.

 If you’re an employee, your employer isn’t legally required to give you time off for jury service, but they could be fined for contempt of court if they refuse.